edgurgel/verk_web/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-First, add VerkWeb to your mix.exs dependencies:
+First, add Verk Web to your `mix.exs` dependencies:

 ```elixir
 def deps do